product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

       _In a nutshell we ended up building a smaller version of Google/ Apple Play Console_

 -   Launched new UQR Flow: This is one of the feature which remain super close to my heart.
 Paytm app is the most used QR Scanner in the country and we wanted to leverage this mind frame to serve as an additional touchpoint for Mini Apps.
 This was a time when a lot of restaurants were moving to a contactless ordering and we felt that this was a good feature for us to enable for our users:  scan the restaurant QR to instantly open their Mini app and order (Remember: login and payments are seamlessly integrated in Mini Apps). and many many more things to grow the platform to its current stage.

-- Bunch on things are in pipeline now to improve overall page load time and performance significantly and to give our merchants more powerful tools to reach their customers.
+-   A lot many things are now in pipeline to improve the core platform: page load time, performance and stability and to give our merchants more powerful tools to reach their customers.

 As usual there is so much more to write but I will give it a pause here.
 I hope you got a good sense of how crazy it was to build this platform.

 * * *